 Once you have a successful connection, you can finalize your integration and begin importing repos as outlined below:

-Leaving all three services on allows Flow to ingest ticket data, pull request data, and repo data.
+- On the next screen, select the services you want turned on.
+Then click Next.
+Leaving all three services on allows Flow to ingest repo, pull request, and ticket data.
 You can turn services on and off at any time.

-3: Name your integration so you can identify the connected account.
+- Name your integration so you can identify the connected account.
 Then click Create.

 To learn more about managing your new integration settings, see Managing integrations.

-If you need help, please email firstname.lastname@example.org for 24/7 assistance.
+If you need help, please contact Pluralsight Support.